awsdocs/aws-config-developer-guide/doc_source/cpack-prerequisites.md

 1. Copy the appropriate bucket policy into the **Bucket Policy Editor** window\.

    **Same Account Same Bucket Policy**: Use the following bucket policy if your template or delivery input bucket is in the same AWS account in which the conformance pack is created\.
-Delivery bucket is a bucket where you want AWS Config to deliver conformance pack artifacts such as reports\.

    ```
    {